 "As newcomers, how can we be expected to master these payment tools immediately?"

 Hanna and Odelle from the US have the same feeling.
-Travelling to Shanghai together as independent tourists, their main payment methods were credit cards and cash.
+Traveling to Shanghai together as independent tourists, their main payment methods were credit cards and cash.

 Hanna had heard about the convenience of mobile payments in China and tried downloading Alipay.
 However, after downloading the app, filling in her personal information, and receiving a verification code, she found herself unable to complete the verification process successfully.
 Sometimes, when she saw souvenirs she liked, if paying by card or receiving change was inconvenient, she would give up on purchasing them.